ms264556/Hackery/pages/ExtractRuckusAdminUserPass.md

-# Extract your Ruckus Unleashed/ZoneDirector password from a Backup
+# Extract Ruckus Unleashed / ZoneDirector passwords from Backups

 Use this script if you've forgotten the login details for your Ruckus Unleashed/ZoneDirector, but you have access to a backup.